Plan Your Shanghai Trip

 Every time I show photos of the Bund to my friends, they’re like, “Is this Shanghai?!”
 Shanghai is mainly known for the huge skyscrapers, but that’s actually only on the ‘Pudong’ side of the river!

-When you walk along the Bund waterfront on the left side of the Huangpu River, you’ll find mostly European/Western architectural styles from the early 20th centuries, and in excellent condition, too.
+When you walk along the Bund waterfront on the left side of the Huangpu River, you’ll find mostly European/Western architectural styles from the early 20th century, and in excellent condition, too.

-A friend of mine from the US described it as a Chicago vibe when I showed him this photo below.
+A friend of mine from the US described it as a Chicago vibe when I showed him this photo below of the north side of the Bund.

 Cityscape with a river in the foreground, modern and older buildings on both sides, and a bridge crossing the water under a cloudy sky. -copyright-moving-jack.
 Com

 So go check out the northern end of the Bund, it’s also much quieter there, and you’ll get an even better panoramic view of the river because you can look all the way to the end of both sides.
-The Waibaidu Bridge you see here below is the best location to see the full view of the place.
+The Waibaidu Bridge, shown below, is the best place to get a full view of the area.

 A steel bridge with multiple lanes, traffic lights, and directional arrows; the road is empty and the traffic signals display both red x and green arrow signs. -copyright-moving-jack.
 Com